-At Splend, we’ve helped thousands of on-demand drivers earn an income by subscribing to drive our PCO cars with platforms such as Uber.
+At Splend, we’ve helped thousands of on-demand drivers earn an income by subscribing to drive our PCO cars and meet the Uber driver and Uber car requirements in London or drive for delivery apps.
 During this time we’ve gathered and studied a lot of data, and also asked our top drivers what are the PCN hotspots to avoid.

 We’ve monitored our PCO fleet to determine what days of the week carry the most risk and which are the busiest hours when it’s most likely to get a PCN.